apos/pifinder_tweaks/README.md

    http://stellarmate.local:6080  (default password is "smate")

-You might get an error, that the stellarmate server ist not accessable, after Kstars is running.
-Therefore start the Stellarmate Update,

 Great job!
 You are almost done.
-If you experience any problems,

 ## Create pifinder user

 We have now to create a pifinder user and home directory and add it to the sudo group.
 We will act then as pifinder to get the same environment, as PiFinder expects.